composer/composer/doc/03-cli.md

     $ php composer.phar update vendor/package vendor/package2

-You can also use a Regular expression pattern to update a bunch of packages at once:
+You can also use wildcards to update a bunch of packages at once:

-    $ php composer.phar update vendor.*
+    $ php composer.phar update vendor/*

 ### Options